What is neurosurgery?

 What is the role of physical therapy after spine surgery?

-These include wearing a protective helmet when cycling or practicing extreme sports, using a seat belt while driving a car, and taking safety measures to avoid falling.
+They include wearing a protective helmet when cycling or engaging in dangerous sports, using a seatbelt while driving, and taking safety measures to avoid falling.

-Treatment is usually through surgical intervention to remove accumulated blood and relieve pressure on the brain, in addition to controlling the underlying cause of the bleeding.
+Treatment usually involves surgical intervention to remove accumulated blood and relieve pressure on the brain, in addition to controlling the underlying cause of the bleeding.

 What are the symptoms of spinal cord tumors?

-It is the exit or protrusion of part of the disc between the vertebrae.
-This leads to pressure on nearby nerves, causing pain, numbness, and perhaps weakness in the extremities.
+It is the protrusion or bulging of part of the disc between the vertebrae, leading to pressure on adjacent nerves, causing pain, numbness, and possibly weakness in the limbs.

-Symptoms of a herniated disc include back pain, tingling or numbness in the extremities, and muscle weakness, and in severe cases the patient may lose the ability to control the work of the urinary bladder.
+Symptoms of a herniated disc include back pain, numbness or tingling in the limbs, muscle weakness, and in severe cases, the patient may lose control of bladder function.

 How is a herniated disc diagnosed?

-Diagnosis includes a medical history, physical examination, and sometimes reliance on radiographs such as X-rays or MRI.
+Diagnosis includes medical history, physical examination, and sometimes reliance on radiographic images such as X-rays or MRI.

-What is the difference between a herniated disc and a herniated disc?
+What is the difference between a herniated disc and spondylolisthesis?

 Can a herniated disc lead to muscle weakness?